Jacob-Armstrong/CPSC-335-Project-2/README.md

+# CPSC 335 - Project 2

+This project seeks to maximize the number of stocks an investor may purchase, given a limited amount of available financial resources.
+Future values of these stocks are not considered at the time of purchase.
+Two approaches (exhaustive search & dynamic programming) are implemented.

 ## Team members
 - Authors: [Jacob Armstrong] & [Haroutyun Chamelian] & [Phu Lam]
 - Emails: [jarmstrong31@csu.fullerton.edu] & [] & []